Skip to main content

 Apply a strict source hierarchy: official pages first, advisory commentary second.
 Store the relied-on page version, date checked, and internal owner for each material point.

-Do not treat European Banking Authority, EBA central register, and National competent authorities as interchangeable evidence lines from this source set.
-This pack does not establish payment-authorization mechanics, so keep those points marked as unresolved until local counsel confirms them.
+Do not treat European Banking Authority, EBA central register, and National competent authorities as interchangeable evidence lines.
+Payment-authorization mechanics require separate confirmation from local counsel; keep those points marked as unresolved until local counsel confirms them.

 A failure mode worth avoiding is picking a jurisdiction based on "business-friendly" positioning before comparing documentation burden, national procedural conditions, and cross-border operating constraints on one sheet.